These Spiced Pumpkin Scones are delicious for breakfast with your morning coffee as well as an afternoon snack with tea or milk.

 - Gently pat or roll the dough into a 1 inch thickness.

-- Sprinkle the cinnamon sugar over the dough.
+- In a small bowl combine the sugar and cinnamon.
+Sprinkle the cinnamon sugar over the dough.

 - Place the scones on the prepared baking sheets and bake them for 15 minutes or until lightly brown.